 The program is open to science or science research teachers from high schools on Long Island, in Brooklyn, or in Queens who attend a training workshop to become a certified mentor.
 Following training, teachers may mentor teams of 2–4 high school students enrolled in grades 9–12.

-Teacher training workshops held at BNL, SBU, and the Dolan DNALC location in Cold Spring Harbor introduce teachers to DNA barcoding, experimental design, laboratory and bioinformatics methods, kit components, and detail how teachers and students can participate in BLI campaigns.
-Week-long workshops are offered during the summer.
+Teacher training workshops held at the Dolan DNALC location in Cold Spring Harbor and DNALC NYC in Brooklyn introduce teachers to DNA barcoding, experimental design, laboratory and bioinformatics methods, kit components, and detail how teachers and students can participate in BLI campaigns.
+One and two-day workshops are offered throughout the school year and week-long workshops are offered during the summer.

 With DNALC, SBU, AMNH, and BNL staff plus a network of scientists from local institutions as support, students are guided while they design experiments.
 Students are encouraged to seek out and collaborate with stakeholders, including governmental and private organizations, so their efforts synergize.
 Alternatively, student teams can opt to join BLI campaigns to document and map species diversity of key groups of organisms, including marine invertebrates, insects, invasive species, vectors for human disease, or biological indicators of water quality.

-Students prepare samples, isolate and amplify DNA or analyze their results at Open Lab sessions at BNL, SBU, and DNALC facilities, or at their school using a footlocker containing all equipment and reagents needed to conduct the wet lab steps of DNA extraction, PCR, and gel electrophoresis.
+Students prepare samples, isolate and amplify DNA or analyze their results at Open Lab sessions at BNL and DNALC facilities, or at their school using a footlocker containing all equipment and reagents needed to conduct the wet lab steps of DNA extraction, PCR, and gel electrophoresis.
 Once amplified, samples are sent for sequencing and automatically uploaded to the DNA Subway website for analysis.

 Each year, students present their results during a poster session at a BLI Symposium.
 In addition, experts are invited to speak about their efforts to study the biodiversity of Long Island.